 10 Best Video Editors for Linux

-This video editing software offers customizable layout support, clip list, a multi-track timeline, automatic backup, keyframable special effects and transitions.
+This video editing software offers customizable layout support, a clip list, a multi-track timeline, automatic backup, keyframe special effects, and transitions.
 Are you using any unique file format or camcorder?
 Not a problem — Kdenlive supports almost everything available.
 It should also be mentioned Kdenlive supports Mac OSX and FreeBSD as well.
 Another important feature is the Proxy editing.
 This cool feature can automatically create low-resolution copies of your source clips to allow light-weight editing, and then render using full resolution.

 Note: As the editor is aimed at professionals, newbies might find it difficult to operate.
-Some basic knowledge of video editing is needed to fully utilize Kdenlive.
+Some basic knowledge of video editing is needed to utilize Kdenlive fully.

-Shotcut is another free, open source, and cross-platform video editor.
+Shotcut is another free, open-source, and cross-platform video editor.
 Unlike Kdenlive, novice video editors will be able to get a full-fledged experience with Shotcut as it is rather easy to use.
-It comes with a wide range of features including native timeline editing, video transitions and filters, and multitrack timeline.
+It comes with a wide range of features, including native timeline editing, video transitions and filters, and a multitrack timeline.
 It supports keyframes for filter parameters and 3-point editing.
 If you quickly need to delete the audio from a video clip, Shotcut gets it done.